sonnt0201/docs/iot-platform/overview.md

 Basic users can only see what they themselves have created.
 Users with `admin privileges`, on the other hand, can see and change all the things.
 User passwords are saved as SHA256 codes.

+- **Guest**: Guests are unknown, not registered users.
+For easy approaching this system, in beta version, we still allow guests to create their devices and push their data, but guests' devices and data can be see by any user.

 ### User Interface